hppr-dev/vuex-bind-plugin/README.md

 });
 ```

-For this we can add the `vuex-bind-plugin-loader` to our webpack or vue.config.js file to precompile BoundStores.
+For this we can add the `vuex-bind-plugin-loader` to our webpack or vue.config.js file to precompile Bind.Stores.

 ```
 // vue.config.js